Staff’s Vital Role

 Faculty, Students, and Staff over 65 or with Underlying Conditions

-The university is developing training materials on basic safety precautions for students, staff and faculty to complete prior to the start of the fall semester.
+The university developed training materials on basic safety precautions for students, staff and faculty to complete.
 Guidance for Special Populations

 Employees needing accommodations for special circumstances should work with their supervisors or contact Human Resources.